aws-samples/ray-serve-whisper-streaming-on-eks/README.md

-## Whisper Streaming with Ray Serve on Amazon EKS
+# Whisper Streaming with Ray Serve on Amazon EKS

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Whisper Streaming is a Ray Serve-based ASR solution that enables realtime audio streaming and transcription using WebSocket.
+Whisper Streaming is a Ray Serve-based ASR solution that enables near-realtime audio streaming and transcription.
 The system employs Huggingface's Voice Activity Detection (VAD) and OpenAI's Whisper model (faster-whisper being the default) for accurate speech recognition and processing.
-The soruce is based on VoiceStreamAI https://github.com/lindarr915/VoiceStreamAI.

-The real-time streaing ASR can be used in the following use cases:
+The real-time streaming ASR can be used in the following use cases:

 * closed caption
 * dictation, email, messaging